Information for patients

 When will I be told the results of my scan?

-The cardiologist may give you the results straight away after the scan.
-Sometimes, the scan may need to be analysed in more detail or discussed at a multi-disciplinary meeting.
+The team might be able to give you the results straight away after the scan.
+Sometimes, the scan may need to be looked at in more detail or discussed at a multi-disciplinary meeting.

 Contact numbers